Denzylsgovender/MVCRecap/README.md

 ```
 ### Create a StudentDbContext
-In the Data folder, create a new class StudentDbContext.cs:
+Create a Folder called "Data",in the Data folder, create a new class StudentDbContext.cs:

 ```csharp
 using Microsoft.EntityFrameworkCore;